 The solution is to simply restart your PC and let Windows perform the check disk automatically (by not pressing any key during startup so that you don’t skip the process).
 The check disk operation may take a while depending on the size of the drive and amount of existing data on it.
 If it’s not absolutely necessary, don’t interrupt the process before it finishes.

-If the auto check disk fails to run on startup or does not fix the error, you can manually run the CHKDSK command on Windows 10 via command prompt.
+If the auto check disk fails to run on startup or does not fix the error, you can manually run the CHKDSK command on Windows 10 or 11 via command prompt.

 This will only work on drives that are not your system drive – the drive where your Windows is stored and run from.
 The system drive can only be scanned during startup because that is the only time the drive is not being used.